eduvpn/documentation/BGP.md

 # BGP

+## Warning

+This guide is provided as is.
+The eduVPN project provides no support for BGP.

 ## Introduction

-If your network allows it, the IP ranges used by your eduVPN server node can be obtained through BGP.
+If your network allows it, the IP ranges used by your vpn-server-node can be obtained through BGP.
 For this to work, you must know the following:

   * `neighbor` IP-address of your routers (this may differ from the default gateway)
   * `local-address` Your own IP-address
   * `router-id` Your router ID, often this is your IPv4 address - also for IPv6 announces
-  * `local-as` AS number for your eduVPN setup (obtained from netops)
+  * `local-as` AS number for your eduVPN setup (obtained from your institutions netops)
   * `peer-as` AS number of your network

 The netops must know the IP-address your vpn-server-node is using, and the subnets it will be requesting.